Master’s Mathematical Finance and Actuarial Science

 A four-week professional internship is integrated into the program.
 The accompanying Internship Seminar offers you the opportunity to inform yourself about suitable occupations and to discuss the experience you acquired during the internship.

-The prerequisite for the TUM-Master´s program "Mathematical Finance and Actuarial Science" is an accredited university degree in Mathematics, Physics, or comparable course of study.
+The prerequisite for the TUM-Master´s program "Mathematical Finance and Actuarial Science" is an accredited university degree in Mathematics or a mathematically comparable course of study (i.e. not economics or business administration!).
 If you are interested in the Master´s program you should refer to the "Basics of the Bachelor´s degree course in Mathematics at the TU Munich" (see check list) to verify the required competencies in detail.
 You need to have acquired at least 18 ECTS credits from among the lectures listed in Table A3.1.
 Those in Table A3.2 are both mandatory.
 If these conditions have been missed by only a narrow margin, you'll have points deducted during the application process and maybe you'll be obliged to complete some of these modules during your first year of the Master´s program.
 If the commission thinks that there is too much missing content, your application will be rejected.

 If you would like to assess the mathematical level of our courses, please visit the homepage of Prof. Durrett and have a look at his book “Probability: Theory and Examples (4th edition, Cambridge U. Press, 2010)”.
 This book is one of the main references of our course Probability Theory.
 The fundamentals and in-depth knowledge of statistics and probability theory are tested in the interview for the Master´s program in Finance and Actuarial Science.
 These are based on Hans-Otto Georgii: "Stochastics: Introduction to Probability and Statistics (De Gruyter)", Chapters 1-5 and 7-12.